SKyles98/100-days-of-code/r1-log.md

    - To demonstrate and further solidify my understanding of layouts and views I created a pet age guessing app.

 ### R1D3
+   - Created a quiz App that taught the fundementals of the Android lifecycle in apps
+    - Learned about the saveOnInstanceMethod and its usefullness in saving data states when user leaves and app and wants to resume
+    -Created a Lyric Finding App that uses JSON parsing for getting data from API's
+    - Learned about network request and how data is parsed.
+### R1D4

+### R1D5

+### R1D6